 Related topics not covered in this article include:

 - Naturalization in General: This article focuses just on eligibility for expeditious naturalization benefits.
-For an overview of naturalization in general and a discussion of naturalization procedures, see our Guide to Naturalization in the United States, http://lawandborder.com/guide-naturalization-united-states/.
+For an overview of naturalization in general and a discussion of naturalization procedures (including in expeditious naturalization cases, see our Guide to Naturalization in the United States.

 - Form N-470, Application to Preserve Permanent Residence for Naturalization Purposes: For an LPR employed abroad by certain U.S. employers or public international organizations, or performing certain ministerial or priestly functions, absence will not break the required continuity of residence for naturalization if the applicant has an approved Form N-470.
 The applicant’s spouse and dependent unmarried children residing abroad with the applicant may be eligible for the same benefits, except in the case of the family members of persons covered by the religious duties provision.
 There are limitations, however.
 First, most applicants are required to have completed one year continuous physical presence in the U.S. as an LPR before filing the N-470.
 Second, an approved N-470 doesn’t relieve a naturalization applicant of the requirement of U.S. physical presence during half the continuous residence period, except in the case of (a) a naturalization applicant employed by, or contracted to work for, the U.S. government abroad is relieved of the requirement; or (b) an applicant who falls within the religious duties provision is relieved of the physical presence requirement.

-- Expeditious naturalization provisions covering “[a]ny person who is employed by a bona fide U.S. incorporated nonprofit organization which is principally engaged in conducting dissemination of information abroad through communications media which significantly promotes U.S. interests abroad and which is recognized as such by the Attorney General.”
+- Expeditious naturalization provisions for persons employed by Voice of America, Radio Free Asia, or another “bona fide U.S. incorporated nonprofit organization which is principally engaged in conducting dissemination of information abroad through communications media which significantly promotes U.S. interests abroad and which is recognized as such by the Attorney General.”

 - Expeditious naturalization for members of the military and their families.